Introduction to 'Setting up an emergency fund'

 How much money should be in an emergency fund?

-The size of an emergency fund will be different for everyone, but as a rule of thumb, this is usually at least 3 months’ worth of your regular bills, spending, and things you can’t live without – also known as your outgoings.
+The size of an emergency fund will be different for everyone.
+As a rule of thumb, this is usually at least 3 months’ worth of your regular bills, spending, and things you can’t live without.
+These are also known as your outgoings.

 Income